 A man normally feels his penis.
 But a variety of medical issues can cause penile numbness.
 This provokes concern and distress for many men.
-The pudendal nerve, influenced by sitting position and general health, may cause this.

 Riding a bicycle is great exercise.
 Long-term exertion with on the bike saddle can cause a man to experience a numb penis.
 In the book High-Performance Cycling, we find that pressure on the saddle can result in a nerve problem.